ethereumjs/ethereumjs-monorepo/README.md

 to skip only the ``BROKEN`` and ``PERMANENT`` tests and include the ``SLOW`` tests.
 There are also the keywords ``NONE`` or ``ALL`` for convenience.

+It is also possible to only run the tests from the skip lists:

+`node tests/tester -s runSkipped=SLOW`

 ### Debugging

 Blockchain tests support `--debug` to verify the postState: